ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 # Real-Time Data

+- notifications
+- price updates

+So far we have dealt with GraphQL

 In the previous part of this chapter we integrated historic data to enable complex price charts.
 In this part we want to go in the opposite direction by tapping into real-time price information that are coming from an external service.